jozu-ai/kitops/docs/src/docs/cli/installation.md

 This command should display the version number of the Kit CLI you have installed, indicating that the installation was successful.

+Now follow our [Quick Start](../get-started.md) to learn how to pack and share your first ModelKit.

 **Need Help?** If something isn't working [get help on our Discord channel](https://discord.gg/Tapeh8agYy).

-### Follow the Quick Start

-Now that everything is set up you can follow our [Quick Start](../get-started.md) to learn how to pack and share your first ModelKit.

 ## 🛠️ Build from Source Code